 Making Use of Agile Methodologies: Scrum Sprints

-First of all we prepare a Product Backlog based on a prioritized list of tasks (User Story) to be fulfilled.
+In Scrum, we typically work in sprints depending on the extent of the overall project.
+First of all, we prepare a Product Backlog based on a prioritized list of tasks (User Story) to be fulfilled.
 The prioritizing criterion is Business Value that is the anticipated profit caused by task execution.

 Every morning, in the course of the current Sprint the team carries out a Standup Meeting to actualize Sprint Backlog, reveal and discuss the related problems.
 The Sprint being over, the team provides the customer with a stable release version of the application.